s0216660/gui_supervoxel_tumor_segmentation/readme.md

-# Code
+# Aim

-- main = ./main_correct_segmentations.py

-    This module allows you to run the gui
+This GUI has been set up to allow to
+1. Load a bunch of patient directories, and
+2. Iterate over patients and
+   - visualize their modality images,

-- visualize_volumes.py
+   - overlay a segmentation,

-    This module allows to visualize multiple modalities.
-It also loads a segmentation and supervoxel map, and allows you to change the segmentation by changing the labels of supervoxels.
+   - overlay a supervoxel map,
+   - allow to change the segmentation by changing the segmentation labels of the supervoxels.

-Helpers:

-- matrix_slicing.py

-    Allows to manipulate numpy arrays for visualisation purposes (i.e. select slices at certain indices)

-- LinkedScrollBar.py

-     Substructure for the gui that allows to scroll through image slices

-- my_frame.py

-     Contains the parent class of the gui

-- own_itk.py

-     Allows to load and read medical images into numpy arrays for example.

 # Run